openedx/docs.openedx.org/source/educators/migration_wip/6_set_up_course/planning_course_run_information/staffing.rst

 * Admin

 You can assign these privileged roles when you work in either the LMS or Studio.
-The people who have these roles can work on your course in Studio, the LMS, and Insights.
+The people who have these roles can work on your course in Studio and the LMS.
 For more information about assigning roles to team members in Studio, see :ref:`Add Course Team Members <Add Course Team Members>`.

 You can also designate teams of people to beta test your course or to moderate and manage its discussions by assigning other roles in the LMS.
 Beta testers